AvaProtocol/EigenLayer-AVS/README.md

 Aggregator accepts RPC request from client to submit Task Payload.
 Currently, aggregator is managed and run by Ava Protocol team.

-Periodcally, aggregator combine the task submission, update our internal storage and a zkSNARK proof will be write back to our TaskManager contract.
+Periodically, aggregator combine the task submission, update our internal storage and a zkSNARK proof will be write back to our TaskManager contract.

 Aggregator also accept task condition check result from operator, perform quorum